thiagocleonel/decisiv_tl/README.md

 I also fixed what I thought was an error on the initial code: on the `calculate_check_digit` we have a mapping to check digits as `map = [0,1,2,3,4,5,6,7,9,10,'X']` but on real scenarios we can't have `10` as a check digit... instead, when the remaining value is 10, the check is `X`.
 So I just replaced that line with
 `map = [0,1,2,3,4,5,6,7,9,'X']`.

+# Bonus Activity
+There's a file on this same repo called `bonus_activity.txt` with answers to bonus activity's questions.
+As a demonstration of vehicle attributes suggestions, I also implemented that on code, in case check digit is valid.